phpseclib/phpseclib.github.io/docs/publickeys.md

 **<span style="color: green">PKCS8</span>** keys are the only keys that support all public key algorithms.
 Both private and public keys are supported <sup style="color: red"><strong>[2]</strong></sup> as are PEM encoded keys and binary encoded keys. <span style="color: green">_This is the default format that phpseclib uses_</span>.

 **PuTTY** keys support DSA but only keys with an N (length of group order Q) of 160 are supported because that's all SSH2 supports.
 Similarily, PuTTY keys do not support the full gamut of curves that phpseclib supports (most notably, secp256k1, the Bitcoin curve).
-Both private and public keys are supported <sup style="color: red"><strong>[3]</strong></sup>.
+Both private and public keys are supported <sup style="color: red"><strong>[3]</strong></sup> as are v2 and v3 formatted keys.

 **OpenSSH** keys have the same limitations as PuTTY keys.
 Both public and private keys are supported <sup style="color: red"><strong>[4]</strong></sup>.
 Notably, this is the only format that OpenSSH supports for Ed25519 <sup style="color: red"><strong>[5]</strong></sup>.